zakiarsyad/js-snake/README.md

 # js-snake

 **js-snake** is a classic snake game that a lot of us were addicted to playing on our cellphones.
-It builded using HTML, CSS, and Vanilla Javascript
+It build using HTML, CSS, and Vanilla Javascript